berthelemy/flisspowercounselling/_pages/05-research-supervision.md

 ### Fees:

-£35 per hour, including any contracted reading time prior to discussion.
+£35 per hour, including for any contracted reading time prior to discussion.

 To find out more about research supervision, [contact me](../contact)